developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/README.md

 All course material from Master the Basics of Spring Integration and it's Components by **Rajshree Umarekar** ©.

+> I wasn’t sure if I had just broken everything—yikes!
+But now, I finally understand the expected behavior.
+Fear not the dreaded POM hell 🔥 with its cryptic dependencies—your update is on the way!<br><br>
+ ~ *DevelopersCradle*

 Contains my own notes with some course material to enforce learning experience.

 This came helpful when updating our ancient repositories, which had **Spring integration** modules.

-> I wasn’t sure if I had just broken everything—yikes!
-But now, I finally understand the expected behavior.
-Fear not the dreaded POM hell 🔥 with its cryptic dependencies—your update is on the way! ~ *DevelopersCradle*

 This repository is made with [![IntelliJ IDEA](https://img.shields.io/badge/IntelliJIDEA-000000.svg?logo=intellij-idea&logoColor=white)](#) with **Eclipse** hotkeys, therefore it will include configuration files which are related to this IDE this approach will be favored for now. ⚙️